MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 Where computing power has really changed the game; expanded possibilities of techniques such as K-NN and Monte Carlo

+(Note: statistics, as in the academic discipline, is one of the tools that a data scientist _absolutely_ needs to know.
+It supports accurate and informed EDA and modeling; these two phases of the data science process are informed by statistics, and benefit from advances in statistics.
+Contrary to some writers you may encounter, I don't believe that it is a "versus" thing, or that one is better than the other.
+Statistics makes good data science, and data science is one place that someone trained in statistics can become a practioner.)

 #### 6. Data visualization

 An important component of understanding your data at the EDA and modeling, and in how the data's meaning is communicated